vouch/vouch-proxy/README.md

 ## /login and /logout endpoint redirection

-As of `v0.11.0` we have put additional checks in place to reduce [the attack surface of url redirection](https://blog.detectify.com/2019/05/16/the-real-impact-of-an-open-redirect/).
+As of `v0.11.0` additional checks are in place to reduce [the attack surface of url redirection](https://blog.detectify.com/2019/05/16/the-real-impact-of-an-open-redirect/).

 ### /login?url=POST_LOGIN_URL